Member Benefits

 The program has also been approved as a standard for sustainable cotton by Siegelklarheit, an initiative of the German Federal Government (Partnership for Sustainable Textiles).
 Following a rigorous and meticulous approval process, the U.S. Cotton Trust Protocol was accepted as a community member of ISEAL, only eighteen months after the program’s launch.

-Aligned with the U.N.
-Sustainable Development Goals, the Trust Protocol is the only system that provides quantifiable and verifiable goals and measurement and drives continuous improvement in six key sustainability metrics – land use, soil carbon, water management, soil loss, greenhouse gas emissions, and energy efficiency.
-As well as the world’s first sustainable cotton fiber to offer article-level supply chain transparency to all members.
+The Trust Protocol is the only system that provides quantifiable and verifiable goals and measurement and drives continuous improvement in six key sustainability metrics – land use, soil carbon, water management, soil loss, greenhouse gas emissions, and energy efficiency.
+As well as the world’s first sustainable cotton fiber program to offer article-level supply chain transparency to all members.

 Learn more about the benefits the program offers its different members.